gauravb-77/Short-URL/README.md

   1. Create their profiles
   2. Add, update & delete their projects and skills
   3. Message other developers
+  4. Give reviews only to other developers projects

 ### Implemented user authentication and authorization also